Sympathy for the Devil: A Journalist’s Memoir from Inside Pol Pot’s Khmer Rouge

 • Transcripts of these audio and video interviews will also be made available in their entirety.
 Summarized video presentations and written synopsis’ and analysis articles written by me will be included, but the raw data will also be available so anyone interested can form their own conclusions, if they choose, based on the raw data.

-To accomplish this ambitious and very time-consuming project will be expensive, requiring numerous resources and the retention of the services of technical experts and others with specific professional skills.
+To accomplish this ambitious and time-consuming project will be expensive, require resources and retaining the services of technical experts and professional skills.

 Its realization and success depends on your support.